 SOLUTION: A CUSTOM E-MOBILITY TORQUE SENSOR

 With such a radially constrained design, the solution was to utilize more of the axial direction.
-Two plastic parts were designed to hold the ROTOR and STATOR electronics parallel with a 1 mm air gap in between.
+Two plastic parts were designed to hold the ROTOR and STATOR electronics parallel with a 1 mm air gap.
 By carefully designing the mechanical fixation only a minimal area of the printed circuit boards is blocked.
 By reducing the number of steps per rotation in the cadence sensor, it was possible to fit everything in.
 All this without having to use techniques that would be more expensive to prototype or manufacture.

-The British company was guided throughout the whole process and provided with the best solution for the mounting and design for the mechanical parts.
+The British company was guided throughout the whole process and provided with the best solution for the mounting and design of the mechanical parts.
 Like this, the company managed to integrate the e-mobility torque sensor into its very unique two-person vehicle design.
-As a result, this new line of vehicles will be very responsive while, at the same time, be providing maximum safety to the users.
+As a result, this new line of vehicles will be very responsive while, at the same time, providing maximum safety to the users.

 If you want to learn why we have selected a contactless torque sensor based on strain gauges as the best solution to this category of sensing challenges, please read the full e-bike torque sensor technology comparison.

 Get in touch below so we can start discussing how to customize this technology to fit your application.